-With respect to administrative law, tribunals are referred to those bodies which have quasi-judicial power (not similar to court procedures).
+With respect to administrative law, tribunals are referred to as those bodies that have quasi-judicial power (not similar to court procedures).
 They are not like the sub-ordinate courts or superior courts.
 Quasi-judicial authorities are established under an act of Parliament or of the state legislature to discharge adjudicatory functions.

 Our courts are overcrowded with numerous cases.
 Therefore, for speedy and effective justice, part of the judicial power is delegated to the tribunals.

-- The first tribunal which existed before independence is the Income Tax Appellate Tribunal.
+- The first tribunal that existed before independence was the Income Tax Appellate Tribunal.

-- The Finance Act, 2017 merged eight tribunals w.r.t the similarity in its functions.
+- The Finance Act of 2017 merged eight tribunals w.r.t the similarity in its functions.

 Now let us learn more about administrative tribunals in easy-to-understand words.

 - Bottle-necks faced by Administrative Tribunals

 Our Constitution did not have provisions for administrative tribunals.
 The Swaran Singh Committee had referred to the creation of administrative tribunals, which resulted in the 42nd amendment of the Constitution of India, which inserted Article 323A (tribunals for administrative cases, for example, public service matters) and Article 323B (tribunals for other matters. example, tax, foreign matters, food-stuff, rent etc.) into Part XIV-A with the primary objective being efficacious remedy and speedy justice in certain cases.

 After the amendment of the Constitution, the Parliament passed the Administrative Tribunals Act of 1985, which empowered the government to create central administrative tribunals and state administrative tribunals.